 The telnet command is one way a user can log in to a remote host.
 The most important feature of the telnet command is that it is a trusted command.
-A trusted command is one that meets all security levels configured into your computer.
 In contrast, the rlogin command, which also allows for remote login, is not considered a trusted command.
-Systems that require extra security should not execute the rlogin command.
-The standards for trusted commands, processes, and programs are set and maintained by the US Department of Defense.